 Investigates how planned capital cities are clear manifestations in the game of building a nation-state, and inventing identity.

 Nek Chand’s Rock Garden at Chandigarh Nek Chand’s Rock Garden has become one of India’s largest tourist attractions, with thousands visiting this extraordinary creation daily.
 It did not form part of the city masterplan and as Bhatti 1989 and Maizels 2000 recount, the garden was built illegally initially, by road inspector and self-taught artist Nek Chand over a 60 year period.
 Chand transformed found objects, including remnants of the villages demolished to make way for Chandigarh, into thousands of sculptures, architectural follies, and fantasy landscapes.
-The work is considered to be the largest and perhaps the most important ‘visionary environment’ in the world and stands in stark contrast to the neighbouring Corbusian monuments, see Irish 2004.
-Nek Chand was subsequently awarded various honours for his work, including the Padma Sri in 1984, and his sculptures featured on an Indian postage stamp.
-The garden has been the subject of two monographs, by Peiry and Lespinasse 2005, and Bandyopadhyay and Jackson 2007, as well as a children’s book by Rosenstock 2018.
+The work is considered to be the largest and perhaps the most important ‘visionary environment’ in the world and stands in stark contrast to the neighbouring Le Corbusian monuments, see Irish 2004.
+Nek Chand was subsequently awarded various honours for his work, including the Padma Shri in 1984, and his sculptures featured on an Indian postage stamp.
+The garden has been the subject of two monographs, in Peiry and Lespinasse 2005, and Bandyopadhyay and Jackson 2007, as well as a children’s book in Rosenstock 2018.
 His sculptures are housed in various international museum and gallery collections with the largest and most significant at the John Michael Kohler Arts Center, Wisconsin, USA, see **John Michael Kolher Arts Center 2017** and Umberger and Doss 2007.

 Bandyopadhyay, S, and Iain Jackson.
 2007.
 The Collection, the Ruin and the Theatre: architecture, sculpture and landscape in Nek Chand's Rock Garden, Chandigarh.
 Liverpool: Liverpool University Press.